 PTO membership is vital because the support and commitment of our wonderfully active PTO contributes much to the success to LFH.
 Your membership, attendance, interest, and personal contributions are valuable components when it comes to the education of all children and especially your child.
 You will be provided with a PTO handbook for all needed information when you join.
-The date and times of meetings, along with events and areas needing volunteers will be posted on our school website.
+The dates and times of meetings will be announced later.